mellium/xmpp/design/292_pubsub_notify.md

 Unsubscribing will send the unsubscribe stanza regardless of whether a subscription is registered (in case of server policy automatically subscribing a user to some events), but may return an error if the server sends one back.
-Similarly, calling Subscribe will always send the subscribe stanza, replacing the handler if it exists locally and no error is returned from the subscription response.
+Similarly, calling Subscribe will always send the subscribe stanza and will replace the existing handler if it already exists locally and no error is returned from the subscription response.

 ```
 // Handler returns the handler to use for an item list with the given namespace.